edgi-govdata-archiving/web-monitoring-ui/README.md

     ```sh
     yarn run start
     ```

 7. If you are actively developing then use gulp to rebuild application on file changes

    ```sh
    gulp watch
    ```

+8. (Optional) Set up user tasking data in a Google Sheet.
+If you skip this step, everything will work fine, but your UI will show all pages when logged in, not just your assigned pages.
+See the section below on [creating tasking sheets](#creating-tasking-sheets).

 ## Running tests